Flutter Animations – How to Put More Life into a Mobile App Using Rive

 • Loop – infinite display of the animation from the beginning

 Rive allows you to change the way the animation is displayed from the code level.
 Thanks to the state machine, animations created in Rive give you the possibility to make an impact on which animation should be played by the state machine.
+Hence enabling you to use interactive animations.

 For example, tapping the button changes the night animation to a one that should be displayed during the day.
-At the same time, it changes the way it works in the state machine of the animation (from day to night).
+At the same time, it changes the way it works in the state machine of the Rive animation file (from day to night).
 Another example could be following the cursor and reacting to its movement, as it is presented here.

 The entire code and the file with the animation are available on Github.